Selasa, 31 Januari 2012

 the child of the sea

-He is born in this small island, his first cry was swallowed by the sound of waves, his liquor amnii was dried by the ocean wind, he is the son of the island, the child of the sea.
+He was born in this tiny island, his first cry was swallowed by the sound of waves, his liquor amnii was dried by the ocean wind, he is the son of the island, the child of the sea.

 a house in an island

 A typical house in a small island.
-The roof is made from wild nipah leaves, whereas wood for the wall is often brought from mainland because the villagers don't have tools to process their local log to wood.
-Built high to avoid high tide and wild animal, the house also has space underneath where they can put theirl boat and other stuffs.
+The roof is made from wild nipah leaves.
+Wood for the wall is brought from the mainland because the villagers don't have tools to process their local log to plank.
+The house is built high to avoid high tide and wild animal, the space underneath is used to store boat and other stuff.

 Jumat, 23 September 2011